djaus2/BruceEckel.github.io/_posts/2017-01-07-a-canonical-equals-for-java.md

 1. The `instanceof` check eliminates the need to test for `null`

-2. The comparison to `this` is unneccessary.
+2. The comparison to `this` is redundant.
+A correctly-written `equals()` will work properly with self comparison.

 Because `&&` is a short-circuiting comparison, it quits and produces `false` the first time it encounters a failure.
 So, by chaining the checks together